 The speed of the shift in consumer sentiment reflected by our findings is a reminder that retailers cannot afford to adopt a wait-and-see strategy as the region’s shoppers emerge from a period of lockdown, economic uncertainty and emotional stress.
 A new, digitised market is taking shape, which already looks increasingly different from the region’s pre-pandemic consumer landscape.

-The Middle East base size for Pulse 1 is 513 and 515 for Pulse 2.
 Where we’ve included data from previous surveys, the base sizes are listed below the graph.

 Transaction Services Partner and Consumer Markets Leader, PwC Middle East